 - Cover metal protecting the floor from burning

-It is recommended to include a covered wood storage in your tiny houses, cottages or cabins and a processing area to prepare the wood for burning, as this method is little bit messy with the ash and wood chips falling around.
-The wood burning stove can also be quite heavy.
-And it requires a respect for safety and strong compliance with the recommended distances between the wood stove and flammable wall structures or surrounding house equipment.
-There must as well be a base of non-flammable material – sheet material or tempered glass – between the stove and flammable floor (boards).
+It is recommended to include covered wood storage in your tiny houses, cottages, cabins, and a processing area to prepare the wood for burning.
+This method is a little bit messy with the ash and wood chips falling around.
+The wood-burning stove can also be quite heavy.
+And it requires respect for safety and strong compliance with the recommended distances between the woodstove and flammable wall structures or surrounding house equipment.
+There must also be a base of non-flammable material – sheet material or tempered glass – between the stove and flammable floor (boards).

-Electrical heating is appropriate mostly as an additional heat source, to temper the building or heat up a small space very fast, for example when you get to the house late at night and do not feel the energy to start a fire.
-Another advantages of electrical heaters are no complicated installation and no mess or noise when being used.
+Electrical heating is appropriate mostly as an additional heat source to temper the building or heats a small space very fast, for example, when you get to the house late at night and do not feel the energy to start a fire.
+Other advantages of electrical heaters are no complicated installation and no mess or noise when being used.

 - A) Electric blower

 However, it is one of the more expensive methods because of its need for electricity.
 You can cut the costs down by using renewable energy sources.
 Photovoltaic panels are a good option in the majority of cases.
 You can also use wind turbines, mostly in windy environments, as they are more expansive and not effective without wind or small hydroelectric plants if you live nearby a stream or river.